spalte/Natural-Image-Building-Blocks/README.md

 NIStorage provides a simple mechanism to store small amounts of data locally using a key-value mechanism.

 **OsiriXIntegration**
-OsiriXIntegration.h defines functions that are available when the Framework is loaded in the context of an Horos or OsiriX Plugin.
-Upon initialization, the plugin will determine if Horos or OsiriX classes exist in the Obj-C runtime, and if so, will install a handful of functions that will be useful to plugin authors.
-For example, getting a NIVolumeData that represents the data displayed by a ViewerController.
+OsiriXIntegration.h defines functions that are available when the Framework is loaded in the context of a Horos or OsiriX Plugin.
+Upon initialization, the Framework will determine if Horos or OsiriX classes exist in the Obj-C runtime, and if so, will install a function on ViewerController that can be used to get an NIVolumeData object that represents the displayed volume.

 #Sample Source Code#
 **SimplePlugin**